sheldonhull/sheldonhull.hugo/content/posts/2023/2023-11-27-st-michel-to-versailles/index.md

 In other words... the right hand vehicle gets priority except for:

-:(fas fa-triangle-exclamation fa-fw): There are lane markings or sigange for them indicating
+🚩 There are lane markings or sigange for them indicating

-:(fas fa-triangle-exclamation fa-fw): stop lights
+🚩 stop lights

-:(fas fa-triangle-exclamation fa-fw): a specific yellow diamond sign up the road indicating priority road
+🚩 a specific yellow diamond sign up the road indicating priority road

-:(fas fa-triangle-exclamation fa-fw): a special roundabout sign indicating to yield
+🚩 a special roundabout sign indicating to yield

 In other words, I probably ran past this situation without realizing it on a country road and otherwise, it was normal driving.
 Seems like a terrible rule, considering it's overridden so much that the benefit of not having to put signs in rural places results in a lot of guessing if you have priority in all other places.